 Few logistical points to note on the topics that follow:

-Try to have the conversation for at least ten minutes, the longer the better.
-In case you run out of points to speak , make things up to stretch your conversation.
+- Try to have the conversation for at least five minutes, the longer the better.

 Without further ado, here are English conversation topics arranged in three categories – beginner, intermediate, and advanced – depending on the difficulty level of the topic.
 You can either download the topics as a PDF (link at the end of the page) or bookmark this page on your browser to access the topics whenever you want to hold a discussion.